-however, as a disadvantage of prop passing, we must write considerable number of extra codes.
-But with the Redux this problem become more severe because Redux requires mainly three building parts to function, they are actions, reducers, and store.
-So, these all the additional code blocks it requires for setting up a global state introduced us even more complexity.
+however, as a disadvantage of prop passing, we must write a considerable number of extra codes.
+But with the Redux this problem becomes more severe because Redux requires mainly three building parts to function, they are actions, reducers, and store.
+So, all the additional code blocks it requires for setting up a global state introduced us even more complexity.

 Here is a simple example of how we are using redux in a notes app.

-Here we use manually initiated notes list.
+Here we use a manually initiated notes list.
 And the provider received the configured store.

 These are pure functions that implement the action behavior.
 They take the current state of the application, perform an action, and then return a new state.